rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/kind/README.md

+# Recommended Deployment

+In Production, use the RabbitMQ Cluster Operator: [link](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html)

-# Deploy RabbitMQ on Kubernetes with the Kubernetes Peer Discovery Plugin to Kind
+## Deploy RabbitMQ on Kubernetes with the Kubernetes Peer Discovery Plugin to Kind

-This example has graduated and moved to [a separate repository](https://github.com/rabbitmq/diy-kubernetes-examples/tree/master/kind).
+This example has graduated and moved to [a separate repository](https://github.com/rabbitmq/diy-kubernetes-examples/tree/master/kind#production-non-suitability)